koen-dejonghe/deep-learning-scala/README.md

                          cost)
 ```

-This will create a network with 2 hidden layers, consisting each of a linearity and a RELU nonlinearity, and an output layer.
+This will create a network with 2 hidden layers, each consisting of a linearity and a RELU nonlinearity, and an output layer.
 The number of nodes in each of the layers is specified by the dimensions array.
 We will use the momentum optimizer with a learning rate of 0.3.
-To evaluate the cost we use the softmax function, and
+To evaluate the cost we use the softmax function, and regularization is set at 1e-4.
 The initializer returns references to the input and output actor,
-which can be used for sending training and test sets to, and for monitoring respectively.
+which are used for sending training and test sets to, and for monitoring.

 ```scala
   val (xTrain, yTrain) = loadData("data/mnist_train.csv.gz")